What Is Meant By Redundancy In Gene Expression

 What is Meant by Redundancy in Gene Expression

 Redundancy in gene expression refers to the phenomenon where multiple genes or genetic elements can perform similar or identical functions within a biological system.
-Also, this evolutionary strategy provides organisms with robustness, flexibility, and adaptability by ensuring that critical biological processes can continue even when some genetic components are compromised.
+This evolutionary strategy provides organisms with robustness, flexibility, and adaptability by ensuring that critical biological processes can continue even when some genetic components are compromised.
 Understanding redundancy in gene expression is fundamental to comprehending how organisms maintain homeostasis, evolve, and respond to environmental challenges.

 Understanding Gene Expression